Abortion in Wyoming: Clinic history

 Between 1982 and 1992, the total number of abortion clinics in the state declined by three, going from eight to five.
 In 1990, family practice Emerg-A-Care opened in Jackson as urgent care so that tourists in the area would feel comfortable visiting if they needed medical treatment.
-Among the services they offered were abortion services.
+Among the services it offered were abortion services.

-In 2014, there officially was one abortion clinic in the state; 96% of counties in the state did not have an abortion clinic, and 96% of women in the state aged 15–44 lived in a county without an abortion clinic.
+In 2014, there was only one abortion clinic in the state; 96% of counties in the state did not have an abortion clinic, and 96% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In March 2016, there was only one Planned Parenthood clinic in the state.
 After Planned Parenthood of the Rocky Mountains switched from directly billing women to directly billing Medicaid in 2016, it ran into funding bills as Medicaid has low reimbursement rates.
-Consequently, it was forced to close two clinics in Colorado and the one in Wyoming in July 2017, making Wyoming one of only two states without one.
-North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states as of July 21, 2017, that did not have a Planned Parenthood clinic offering abortion services.
-In 2017, there was still only one abortion clinic in Wyoming, but there were claims of two other providers in Jackson Hole that privately would perform abortions for existing patients.
+Consequently, it was forced to close two clinics in Colorado and the one in Wyoming in July 2017.
+As of July 21, 2017, North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states that did not have a Planned Parenthood clinic offering abortion services.
+Of these states, North Dakota and Wyoming were the only two without a Planned Parenthood clinic.
+In 2017, there was still considered to be only one abortion clinic in the state, but there were claims that two other providers privately offered abortions for existing patients.
 These health centers provided around one to five abortions a year.
 Emerg-A-Care also served women from Eastern Idaho.
 Less than 0.5% of their practice involved providing abortion services.
 Of the abortions performed in 2017, 80% were medical.

 In 2020, Emerg-A-Care was sold to a local hospital.